y-ra/y-ra/README.md

-### hey, I'm Rachel, but you can call me Rae. you should probably read this -->
+### hey, I'm Rachel, but you can call me Ray. you should probably read this -->

 <!--